sakibjunaed/ECE444-F2022-Lab2/README.md

-Esmat Sahak, this repo is a clone of https://github.com/miguelgrinberg/flasky
+Sakib Junaed, this repo is a clone of https://github.com/miguelgrinberg/flasky

 Activity 1